WebAssembly/design/JS.md

 * coerce to `f32` by first applying [`ToNumber(v)`](http://tc39.github.io/ecma262/#sec-tonumber)
   and then converting the resulting IEEE754 64-bit double to a 32-bit float using `roundTiesToEven`
 * coerce to `f64` via [`ToNumber(v)`](http://tc39.github.io/ecma262/#sec-tonumber)

+If the value type is optional, then given `None`, the JavaScript value is ignored.

 ## Sample API Usage